fedarovich/aspire-hosting-mongodb-replicaset/README.md

 > [!NOTE]
 > In case you use persistent MongoDB server instances, you should ensure that the same TLS certificate is used for them across restarts.
 > In order to achieve that, you can store the self-signed certificate in a `ParameterResource` and use it to configure the servers.
+> Alternatively, you can install the certificate to your user's store and configure the resources to use it.

 ## Using Percona Server for MongoDB